Pre-Construction Planning & Budgeting

 Who Handles Pre-Construction Planning?

-For projects that require permits or regulated construction work, pre-construction planning is typically handled by a licensed general contractor.
+For projects involving regulated construction or permits, pre-construction planning is typically handled by a licensed general contractor.

-The contractor evaluates feasibility, identifies permitting requirements, coordinates documentation, and establishes a realistic construction budget before moving forward.
+The contractor evaluates feasibility, identifies permitting requirements, coordinates documentation, and establishes a realistic construction budget before the project moves forward.

 Pre-construction planning directly supports the permitting process by:

-Projects with strong pre-construction planning tend to move through permitting more efficiently.
+Projects with strong pre-construction planning typically move through permitting more efficiently.

 Pre-Construction Planning With MDI Custom Homes